rubrodapa/Staceytrap/README.md

 The blog URL of the navigation has to be changed (or removed) from the partial "navigation.html".

+Add your code and domain to Google Analytics script in each page template, or remove the script.

 The code section is equal to the project, but the elements goes directly to an external webpage.

 Check the content to understand the complete work of the template.